rwxrob/zet/20220117210901/README.md

 to work in Linux and/or cloud native in the enterprise, you cannot avoid learning RedHat even if you use something else on your own.

+It's also worth noting that RHEL comes with SELinux making it compliant with many government and security industry standards.
+I don't believe Ubuntu server does.

 Tags:

     #enterprise #linux #redhat